 Widely regarded as “the land of million elephants”, Laos is a hidden gem of natural and architectural wonders.
-There is no exaggeration to say that Laos is the rarest and most exotic travel destination of the South-East Asian region.
+There is no exaggeration to say that Laos is the rarest and most exotic travel destination in the Southeast Asian region.

 This special country has no difficulty in conquering the hearts of tourists with its “travel-back-in-time” feeling, friendly local people, combined with numerous impressive Buddhist temples, fascinating tourist attractions, and valuable ancient relics.

-From the ancient town of Luang Prabang, which was recognized as one of the World Heritage Site by UNESCO, to the unexplained and mysterious Plain of Jars, all you could do is open your mouth in awe.
-Vietnam tours for Indian travelers would like to recommend you 10 best things to do in this beautiful country right below.
+From the ancient town of Luang Prabang, which was recognized as one of the World Heritage Sites by UNESCO, to the unexplained and mysterious Plain of Jars, all you can do is open your mouth in awe.
+Vietnamtour.in would like to recommend you 10 best things to do in Laos right below.

 You can always join the festival held here every November which lasts for 3 days (Lunar Calendar).
 A great number of pilgrims cluster together at That Luang to present offerings to the monks coming from all around Laos.
 Joining the throngs of pilgrims, giving offerings of candles, flowers, and incense at the altar, or simply taking a stroll around the peaceful yard are not-to-miss experiences for your Laos tours from India.

-2. Visit Wat Phu - the UNESCO World Heritage Site in Champasak
+Visit Wat Phou – the UNESCO World Heritage Site in Champasak

-As its name suggests, Wat Phu - the mountain temples - is located on a hillside and is an ideal place for admiring the spectacular views of the Mekong River and its surrounding areas.
-Wat Phu has become well-known all around the world since the World Heritage Site Recognition in 2002.
-Tourists who are interested in art and history will be amazed by the excellent workmanship in the temple complex under the form of pillars, sanctuary, shrine, and so on.
+As its name suggests, Wat Phou – the mountain temple – is located on a hillside and is an ideal place for admiring the spectacular views of the Mekong River and its surrounding areas.
+Wat Phu has become well-known all around the world since the World Heritage Site Recognition in 2001.
+Tourists who are interested in art and history will be amazed by the excellent workmanship in the temple complex in the form of pillars, a sanctuary, a shrine, and so on.

 Bolaven Plateau in southern Laos is well-known for its great natural sceneries, cultural villages, and unexplored corners.
 Besides, this plateau is generously bestowed by Mother Nature for the most gorgeous waterfalls in the world.
 The plateau lies at an altitude of over 1000 meters above the sea, creating a mild and cool temperature.
 Thanks to its moist and fruitful plains, Laos is also famous for producing and exporting tea and coffee.